apecloud/kubeblocks/docs/user_docs/installation/deploy_kubeblocks.md

 # Deploy KubeBlocks

-`KubeBlocks` is managed via `dbass` command.
+`kubeblocks` command is used to manage KubeBlocks.

+> **Note** <br>
+> `kubeblocks` command is named as `dbaas` in v0.2.0-alpha.3 and below versions.

-## Dependencies
+## Before you start

-- K8s
+- Kubernetes
-  K8s is installed.
+  Kubernetes is installed.

 - Storageclass
-  This k8s cluster should have `storageclass` by default.
-Run the following command to check whether `storageclass` exists in this k8s cluster.
+  This Kubernetes cluster should have `storageclass` by default.
+Run the following command to check whether `storageclass` exists in this Kubernetes cluster.

   ```
   $ kubectl get storageclass
     NAME               PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE